Getting on Track: Setting Goals for the Year that Aren’t Totally Self-Centered

 You can spend several days reflecting on your life or several hours.
 During a Naikan Retreat you would spend an entire week doing this type of self-reflection — all in all, over 100 hours.
 But most of us will be limited to what we can do in our own homes.
 So do what you can and then move on to identifying some goals for the coming year.

 Writing is a wonderful process for helping to crystalize your thoughts.
 So write down some goals and use the pages of notes from your self-reflection time as a resource.
 One idea that I have found useful is to identify key people who have been supportive and, after I have done Naikan on those individuals, to identify something I would like to do or give to each of those people.

 Some of the people on my list were helpful in important ways this past year.
 Others provided support many years ago.
-When we’re facing a challenge or dilemma and someone helps us, there is a moment when we are very aware of how important their actions were.
-We realize how challenging our situation would have been had they not stepped forward and supported us — with time, money, advice or practical help doing what needed to be done.
+When we’re facing a challenge or dilemma and someone helps us, there is a moment when we are very aware of how important their actions are.
+We realize how challenging our situation would have been had they not stepped forward and supported us — with time, money, advice or practical help.
 But that awareness fades rather quickly as our life moves forward and we no longer remember the impact of their help.
 Sometimes, it’s just a matter of our memory fading.
-In other cases, there may be some tension or difficulty with that person, so we no longer see the earlier acts of support as very important.
+In other cases, there may be some tension or difficulty with that person that developed afterward, so we no longer see the earlier acts of support as very important.